ReturnInfinity/BareMetal/doc/Debugging.md

-# QEMU
+# Debugging with GDB and QEMU

-This short segment deals with debugging in [GDB](https://www.gnu.org/software/gdb/).
+This document deals with debugging in [GDB](https://www.gnu.org/software/gdb/).

 ## Building a binary for QEMU to boot